 For this exercise, we need two items of data:

-Our points of interest will be the stations
+Our points of interest will be the stations data set

-; a 563 row, 2 column
+included in traveltime; a 563 row, 2 column

-containing the longitude (x
+matrix containing the longitude (x) and

-) of all LRT and MRT station exits in Singapore
+latitude (y) of all LRT and MRT station exits in Singapore

 from 1: